lnxjedi/gopherbot/doc/DevNotes.md

 - TODO: Write documentation for:
   - Need for BotInfo to provide the robot with a Name and Email
   - Pipelines
-  - Namespaces / extended namespaces
+  - Namespaces / extended namespaces and histories; histories include branch, namespaces don't
+  - store repository parameter can include a branch - TEST; e.g. store repository parameter xxx/master would override value for xxx in branch master
   - CI/CI
   - repositories.xml
   - UserRoster